“An extremely good competition lawyer.” (Chambers Global 2015)

 Joy Global Inc.

-Acting for Joy Global Inc. in connection with its proposed acquisition by Komatsu Ltd. in a transaction valued at approximately $3.7 billion.
+Acted for Joy Global Inc. on competition and regulatory matters in its proposed acquisition by Komatsu Ltd. in a transaction valued at approximately $3.7 billion.

 Vista Equity Partners III, LLC